Airdrieonians F.C. (1878): Formation and early years

 The team was founded in Airdrie, North Lanarkshire in 1878 as Excelsior Football Club, changing its name to Airdrieonians in 1881.
 It was elected to the Scottish Football League in 1894.

 The club enjoyed its most successful era in the 1920s, following the signing of Hughie Gallacher from Queen of the South in 1921.
-Airdrie challenged the dominance of Rangers, as they finished in second place in the Scottish League championship four years in a row between 1923 and 1926.
+Airdrie challenged the dominance of Rangers, as they finished in second place in the Scottish League championship for four consecutive seasons (1923 - 1926).
 They won the 1924 Scottish Cup Final beating Hibernian 2–0.
 Bob McPhail said, "The terror-like attitude of Gallacher caused havoc with the Hibs defenders.
 He and Russell were easily our best forwards".
 Willie Russell scored both goals.

 Following this victory, in early summer 1925, the club visited Norway and Sweden, and made a big impression.
 Translations of local newspaper reports, and some photographs of the tour, are still available.
 This successful era came to an end after Gallacher in December 1925 and McPhail in 1927 were sold to Newcastle United and Rangers respectively.